bespoyasov/tmstmp/README.md

 Timestamp is in milliseconds.

 ## Plans
-- Extended queries like «2 days and 3 hours»
+- Extended intervals like 2 days and 3 hours
-- Dates ± queries like «2 april 2016 ± 17 days»
+- Dates ± intervals like 2 april 2016 ± 17 days
-- Dates with «ago» like «2 years ago»
+- Dates with intervals like 2 years ago

 [Try yourself](http://bespoyasov.ru/tmstmp/)